You are here

 A sabbatical offers opportunity to get off the treadmill and provides an opportunity for renewal of vision and hope.
 It’s more than just a chance to recharge your batteries for another year.
 It can be a life and soul-changing time, a time when perspective and the Holy Spirit can come together.

-The bishop of the Rocky Mountain Synod strongly encourages congregations to adopt policies allowing for sabbaticals for clergy, full-time associates in ministry, and diaconal ministers.
+The bishop of the Rocky Mountain Synod strongly encourages congregations to adopt policies allowing for sabbaticals for both pastors and deacons.
 The following guidelines will help you as you do that planning.

 WHEN A SABBATICAL IS APPROPRIATE

 Historically, the RMS has recommended that sabbaticals be taken after every sixth full year of service in the same congregation.
 In 1997, the ELCA adopted a recommendation that "rostered persons will plan an extended study and renewal period of a minimum of one to three months every three to five years in the present call."
 In other words, one month every three years or three months after five years.